The higher spin generalization of the 6-vertex model with domain wall boundary conditions and Macdonald polynomials: Abstract

 \section{Abstract}

-The partition function of the $6$--vertex model with Domain Wall Boundary Conditions (DWBC) was given by Izergin~\cite{ICK,Iz-6V}, in a determinantal form.
-It is known that for a special value of the parameters it reduces to a Schur polynomial.
+The determinantal form of the partition function of the $6$-vertex model with domain wall boundary conditions was given by Izergin.
+It is known that for a special value of the crossing parameter the partition function reduces to a Schur polynomial.

-In 2006, Caradoc, Foda and Kitanine~\cite{CFKitanine-6V} computed the partition function of the higher spin generalization of the $6$--vertex model.
-In this article, we prove that, for a special value of the parameters, referred to as the combinatorial point, the partition function is in fact a Macdonald polynomial.
+Caradoc, Foda and Kitanine computed the partition function of the higher spin generalization of the $6$-vertex model.
+In the present work it is shown that for a special value of the crossing parameter, referred to as the combinatorial point, the partition function reduces to a Macdonald polynomial.